dominicdoty/sshd_daily_update/README.md

 ## Setup
 * Simple: Run install.sh (./install.sh) it should verify all dependencies and copy files to appropriate locations (written for Ubuntu Server)
 * The script assumes your auth logs are at /var/log/ and you have auth.log, auth.log.1, fail2ban.log, and fail2ban.log.1
-* You must have geoiplookup installed (updating the database with geoipupdate is probably also smart)
 * You must have fail2ban installed and running
 * You must have rkhunter installed and indexed
+* You must have an API key for ipstack.com
 * Simple method is to call the script from the cmdline for a report printed to stdout
 * Or use the included cron script (place in /etc/cron.daily/), configure the script, and configure sendmail for sending email
 * There are comments in the cron script explaining what needs to be configured